Poster exhibit at the Pompidou Center

 "Only finishing work that has a deadline stems from honoring other people's needs more than your own." writes Jessica Hoffman in her book

 With creative work, it's easy to give up when things get too hard.
-You might get frustrated with a technique, set down your tools, and then not pick them again.
-Without that pressure from the outside, you might convince yourself that it's better to give up.
-In one of my favorite books
+We might get frustrated with a technique, set down our tools, and then not pick them again.
+Without that pressure from the outside, we might convince ourselves that it's better to give up.

 Those who continue to make art are those who have learned how to continue—or more precisely, have learned how to not quit.

 It's been shown that when students graduate from art school, many of them never make art again.
-The process of making art is one of continually stopping and starting again because if you stop and don't start again, you have actually quit.
+The process of making art is one of continually stopping and starting again because if we stop and don't start again, we have actually quit.

 So how do you keep the momentum going without burning out?
 One idea that really clicked for me is the idea of not pushing yourself too hard.
 Steven Pressfield talks about this in relation to horse training in his book

 Probably the best way I've found to keep the momentum going is to do a little work at the same time every day.
 I find that working a little every day (seven days a week) goes a lot further than working longer only a few days a week.
-It's just easier to work at the same time of day because that's what you're in the habit of doing.
-I first learned about this from the book
+It's just easier to work at the same time of day because that's what we're in the habit of doing.

 You try to sit down at approximately the same time every day.
 This is how you train your unconscious to kick in for you creatively.